 The SPF levels of these and most oils are not high enough to effectively protect the skin against UV radiation.

 Regular sunscreen is put through rigorous tests to determine the SPF levels.
-But natural oils aren’t considered sunscreen, so they don’t go through these tests.

 Plus, the FDA and most worldwide health organizations recommend using sunscreen with a minimum SPF of 15.
-None of these vegetable oils meets the criteria.

 For real protection, your sunscreen needs to have broad-spectrum coverage that protects against both UVA and UVB rays.